SGCNZ Competition Results 2023

 The Supreme Winner also has the opportunity of attending SGCNZ’s National Shakespeare Schools Production as the Student Composer and is eligible for selection as a member of SGCNZ Young Shakespeare Company to represent NZ at the Globe.
 Standard fees apply for both.

-SGCNZ/ADAM FOUNDATION SHAKESPEARE STATIC IMAGE and POSTER COMPETITIONS
+SGCNZ/ADAM FOUNDATION SHAKESPEARE STATIC IMAGE COMPETITION

 SGCNZ/ADAM FOUNDATION SHAKESPEARE VIDEO TITLE CARD COMPETITION